Intellectual Property & Technology Transfer

 We're responsible for promoting research partnerships and negotiating agreements between the University and outside entities.
 These partnerships help enable federally funded research findings to be further developed and commercialized.

 We also conduct legal review of research agreements.
 Agreements include confidentiality/non-disclosure, collaboration, service, data transfer/use, material transfer, and sponsored research.
-Working alongside the Office of Research and Sponsored Programs, we negotiate and review the relevant provisions of these agreements.
+Working alongside the Office of Research and Sponsored Programs (ORSP), we negotiate and review the relevant provisions of these agreements.
 The Office of General Counsel may also assist the Office in reviewing the provisions of specific contracts.